anttiluode/EEGbugs/README.md

 - **Train EEG Autoencoder:** Process EEG `.edf` files to train a convolutional autoencoder model.
 - **Configuration Options:** Customize training parameters such as epoch length, batch size, number of epochs, and learning rate.
 - **Progress Monitoring:** Real-time training progress with logs and checkpointing.
-- **Save Models:** Automatically saves model checkpoints and the final trained model.
+- **Save Models:** When the model is done download the pth model and then when you launch the EEG bugs software choose that as eeg model.
+(Hidden vectors file is also made)

 ### EEG Bug Simulator
 - **Intelligent Bugs:** Simulate bugs with configurable wave neurons that interact based on EEG data.